 Disability Living Allowance

-Disability Living Allowance (DLA) is a benefit for disabled people, but it’s gradually being replaced by Personal Independence Payment.
+Disability Living Allowance (DLA) is a benefit for disabled people.
+It's a monthly, tax-free payment, but it’s gradually being replaced by Personal Independence Payment.

 Which disability benefit should I be claiming?

 If you haven’t already claimed DLA then you’ll need to find out which benefit you should claim, as there are different ones depending on your age:

 - If you haven’t already claimed DLA and you’re under State Pension age, then Personal Independence Payment is the benefit you need to look into.

 - If you haven’t already claimed DLA and you’re over State Pension age, then the benefit to claim is Attendance Allowance.